ocaml/opam/README.md

 make tests
 ```

-or
+## Bootstrapping

+Running:

 ```
 make -C tests ocpget
 ```

-to compile `ocp-get` once again.
-But this time, the complete installation will be orchestrated
+will compile `ocp-get` once again.But this time, the complete installation will be orchestrated
-by the existing `ocp-get` itself.
+by the existing `ocp-get` itself (ie. this will bypass the `clone` step).